-This example configures the name "ITSP" for the Coders Group table:
+This example configures the name "ITSP" for the Coders Groups table:

-(config-voip)# coders-and-profiles audio-coders-groups 0 (audio-coders-groups-0)# coders-group-name ITSP (audio-coders-groups-0)# activate
+(config-voip)# coders-and-profiles audio-coders-groups 0 (audio-coders-groups-0)# coders-group-name ITSP (audio-coders-groups-0)# activate audio-coders

-This command configures the Coder Groups table, which lets you define audio coders.
-The table is a "child" of the Audio Coders Groups table.
+This command configures the Coder table, which lets you define coders per Coder Group.
+The table is a child of the Coders Groups table.